 Colonial Life Insurance is an employee benefits insurance company that focuses on providing life and supplemental insurance.
 We researched Colonial’s financial stability, policy plan options, riders, website tools, and customer service reviews to help you compare the life insurance policy options of Colonial with the competition.

-Colonial Life Insurance was founded in 1937 as Mutual Accident Insurance, providing accidental death benefit coverage to employees.
-It has since grown into one of the largest voluntary benefits organizations in the U.S. and is now a subsidiary of Unum, a large supplemental insurance company that offers employee benefits coverage for a range of insurance types.
+Colonial Life Insurance was founded in 1937 as Mutual Accident Insurance.
+Its main purpose was to provide accidental death benefit coverage to employees.
+Since then, it has grown into one of the largest voluntary benefits organizations in the U.S.; it is now a subsidiary of Unum.
+Unum is a large supplemental insurance company that offers a range of employee benefits.

 Colonial Life Insurance offers term and life insurance to employees as an elective benefit, with premiums paid directly through employer payroll as a paycheck deduction.

-Colonial Life Insurance coverage does not end when the employee leaves, but offers a continuation of coverage option.
-This allows employees to keep their coverage as they change jobs.
+Colonial Life Insurance coverage does not end when the employee leaves.
+It offers a continuation of coverage option.
+This allows employees to keep their coverage when they change jobs.

 Colonial Life Insurance offers two types of life insurance: term and whole life.
-These policies can be customized to employees, with varying coverage amounts and optional policies determined by the employer.
+These policies can be customized to employees.
+There are varying coverage amounts and policies determined by the employer.

 Term Life Insurance

-Colonial Life Insurance’s term life insurance coverage is available with term lengths that range from 10 to 30 years in length, in 10-year increments.
-Exact coverage term lengths, total coverage amounts, and premiums are selected by employers.
-Colonial Life Insurance offers a level-term policy, meaning premiums will stay the same for the duration of the term.
-To qualify for a term policy, employees may need to answer health-related questions or be subject to a medical exam.
+Colonial Life Insurance’s term life insurance coverage is available with term lengths that range from 10 to 30 years in length.
+They come in 10-year increments.
+Exact coverage terms, amounts, and premiums are chosen by employers.
+Colonial Life Insurance offers a level-term policy.
+This means premiums will stay the same for the length of the term.
+To qualify for a term policy, employees may need to answer health-related questions.
+They also may be subject to a medical exam.

 Whole Life Insurance